DLR-VF/PtAC-examples/README.md

 conda install -c conda-forge git
 ```
 [PtAC-examples](https://github.com/DLR-VF/PtAC-examples)
 repository also needs to be cloned.
-There are two options to download the jupyter notebooks examples:
+There are two options to download the jupyter notebook examples:

 **5. clone the GitHub repository with the following command:**